Connextstrategy/VBA-challenge/README.md

     Dim Summary_Table_Row As Integer
     Summary_Table_Row = 2

-' Counts the number of rows
+' Counts the number of rows and helps cycle up and down row (Used previous code for this from Rutgers class)
     Lastrow = CurrentWs.Cells(Rows.Count, 1).End(xlUp).Row